Skip to content

 • After completing this chapter, you will be able to:

-• [ ] Understand the basic structure of a C program (the main function, header file inclusion)
+• [ ] Understand the basic structure of a C program (main function, header file inclusion).

-• [ ] Master the principles and manual execution of the four compilation stages
+• [ ] Master the principles of the four compilation stages and how to perform them manually.

-• [ ] Be proficient with common format specifiers for printf/scanf
+• [ ] Proficiently use common format specifiers for printf/scanf.

-• [ ] Independently compile and link a multi-file program
+• [ ] Independently complete the compilation and linking of multi-file programs.

 Environment Setup

-All commands and code in this article have been verified under the following environment:
+All commands and code in this article have been verified in the following environment:

 • Operating System: Linux (Ubuntu 22.04+) / WSL2 / macOS

-• Auxiliary tools: objdump, nm (bundled with GCC, used to inspect object files)
+• Auxiliary Tools: objdump, nm (Included with GCC, used to inspect object files)

-If you use Windows without WSL, MinGW-w64 or MSVC can also compile and run the code, but the output format of some tool commands (like objdump, nm) will differ.
+If you are using Windows without WSL, MinGW-w64 or MSVC can also compile and run the code, but the output format of some tool commands (like objdump, nm) will differ.

 Step 1 — Understanding the Skeleton of a C Program

-The entry point of a C program is always the main function—this isn't just a convention; it's mandated by the C standard.
-The C standard defines two legal main signatures:
+The entry point of a C program is always the main function—this isn't just a convention; it is mandated by the C standard.
+The C standard defines two valid signatures for main:

 c